kelseykm/vcard4/README.md

 * This class represents the "SORT-AS" parameter

-* ```SortAsParameter``` should be called with a single argument of type string or if you wish to specify multiple values, an array of string items
+* ```SortAsParameter``` should be called with a single argument of type string, or if you wish to specify multiple values, an array of string items

 ```js
 new SortAsParameter([ 'Harten', 'Rene' ]);